The University of Texas in Houston is one of five CRNA schools in Texas. The BSN-DNP program started in May 2014.

-Are you concerned this CRNA school won’t give you the specific experiences or training you need to be a successful CRNA?
+Are you concerned this University of Texas Houston’s BSN-DNP Nurse Anesthetist Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 The program incorporates online courses with classroom centered courses and clinical experiences, giving you flexibility.
 At University of Texas Houston’s CRNA program, you’ll learn how to manage the anesthesia needs of patients of all ages.

 You’ll become proficient in the areas of pre-anesthetic assessment and post-anesthesia care.

 By the time you graduate, you’ll be prepared to administer all types of anesthesia, including general, regional, local, and conscious sedation.